On the arithmetic of polynomial ideals: Notation and preliminary results

 Let $\I(R)$ be the semigroup of nonzero (ring) ideals of $R$, with the usual ideal multiplication.
-This semigroup is well known (see, e.g., \cite[Prop.~2.1 (4)]{Ge-Kh21}) to be reduced and unit-cancellative, and thus a monoid in the sense specified in Section \ref{subsec: factorization theory}, being obviously commutative.
+This semigroup is commutative, has an identity element ($R$ itself) and it is reduced.
+Moreover, if $R$ satisfies the \emph{Krull Intersection Theorem}, i.e., if $\bigcap_{n\ge 0}I^n = \{0\}$ for every $I\in\I(R)\setminus\{R\}$ (this holds, for example, if $D$ is noetherian), then $\I(R)$ is also unit-cancellative by \cite[Prop.~2.1(4)]{Ge-Kh21}, and thus a monoid in the sense specified in Section \ref{subsec: factorization theory}.

-\begin{remark} It is of interest to understand how far is $\I(R)$ from being cancellative.
+\begin{remark} It is of interest to understand how far $\I(R)$ is from being cancellative.
 We recall here a remarkable characterization of the cancellative elements of $\I(R)$ due to Anderson and Roitman, valid for \emph{any} commutative ring $R$, not necessarily even a domain: an ideal $I$ of $R$ is cancellative if and only if it is a regular principal ideal at each localization at a maximal ideal \cite{An-Ro97}.
 If we consider $R=D[X_1,\dots,X_N]$, with $D$ a noetherian domain and $N\ge 2$, it is easy to check that the cancellative elements of $\I(R)$ are precisely the principal ideals of $R$. \end{remark}

-It was proved in Lemma 5.5 of \cite{Ge-Kh21} that the map $\mdeg\colon \mathcal{I}(R)\to \mathbb{N } \text{ defined by } I\mapsto \mdeg(I)$ is a semigroup homomorphism, i.e., for every $I,J\in\mathcal{I}(R)$,
+It was proved in Lemma 5.5 of \cite{Ge-Kh21} that the map $\mdeg\colon \I(R)\to \mathbb{N } \text{ defined by } I\mapsto \mdeg(I)$ is a semigroup homomorphism, i.e., for every $I,J\in\I(R)$,

-For a nonzero ideal $I$ of $R$ and a nonnegative integer $i$, we let be the set of the homogeneous components of degree $i$ of the elements of $I$, which is a $D$-module contained in $R_i$.
+For a nonzero ideal $I$ of $R$ and a nonnegative integer $i$, we let be the set of homogeneous components of degree $i$ of the elements of $I$, which is a $D$-module contained in $R_i$.
 For $I,J\in \I(R)$ and $i,j\in \mathbb{N}$, is also a $D$-module.
 Moreover, we let be the $K$-linear span of the elements of $I[i]$.
 It is clear that $I_K[i]$ is a finite dimensional $K$-vector space contained in $S_i$.